 Certain of our onshore natural gas pipelines generate revenues from transportation agreements where shippers are billed a fee per unit of volume transported (typically in MMBtus) multiplied by the volume delivered.
 The transportation fees charged under these arrangements are either contractual or regulated by governmental agencies, including the FERC.
+Certain of our onshore natural gas pipelines may also offer firm capacity reservation services whereby the shipper pays a contractually stated fee based on the level of capacity reserved in our pipelines whether or not the shipper actually ships the reserved quantity of natural gas.
 Intrastate natural gas pipelines (such as our Acadian Gas and Alabama Intrastate systems) may also purchase natural gas from producers and suppliers and resell such natural gas to customers such as electric utility companies, local natural gas distribution companies and industrial customers.

 We entered the natural gas marketing business in 2001 when we acquired the Acadian Gas System.
-In 2007, we initiated an expansion of this marketing business to leverage off our other natural gas pipeline assets.
-Our natural gas marketing activities generate revenues from the sale and delivery of natural gas obtained primarily from (i) third party well-head purchases, (ii) our natural gas processing plants or (iii) the open market.
+In 2007, we initiated an expansion of this marketing business to maximize the utilization of our portfolio of natural gas pipeline and storage assets.
+Our natural gas marketing activities generate revenues from the sale and delivery of natural gas obtained from (i) third party well-head purchases, (ii) our natural gas processing plants and (iii) the open market.
 In general, our natural gas sales contracts utilize market-based pricing and can incorporate pricing differentials for factors such as delivery location.
-We expect our natural gas marketing business to continue to grow in the future.
-Our consolidated revenues from this business were \$1.6 billion, \$1.2 billion and \$1.1 billion for the years ended December 31, 2007, 2006 and 2005, respectively.
+We expect our natural gas marketing business to continue to expand in the future.
+Our consolidated revenues from this business were \$3.10 billion, \$1.48 billion and \$1.10 billion for the years ended December 31, 2008, 2007 and 2006, respectively.

 We are exposed to commodity price risk to the extent that we take title to natural gas volumes through our natural gas marketing activities or through certain contracts on our intrastate natural gas pipelines.
-In addition, our San Juan, Waha, Carlsbad and Jonah pipelines provide aggregating and bundling services, in which we purchase and resell natural gas for certain small producers.
+In addition, our San Juan, Carlsbad and Jonah Gathering Systems and certain segments of our Texas Intrastate System provide aggregating and bundling services, in which we purchase and resell natural gas for certain small producers.
 Also, several of our gathering systems, while not providing marketing services, have some exposure to risks related to commodity prices through transportation arrangements with shippers.
-For example, approximately 95% of the fee-based gathering arrangements of our San Juan Gathering System are calculated using a percentage of a regional price index for natural gas.
+For example, revenues generated by approximately 94.0% of the natural gas volumes gathered on our San Juan Gathering System are calculated using a percentage of a regional price index for natural gas.
 We use commodity financial instruments from time to time to mitigate our exposure to risks related to commodity prices.
-For information regarding our use of commodity financial instruments, see "Quantitative and Qualitative Disclosures About Market Risks" included under Item 7A of this annual report.
+For information regarding our use of commodity financial instruments, see "Commodity Risk Hedging Program" included under Item 7A of this annual report.